For sample video of printer in operation, see:

 The 24-pin RS232C port works as expected with a modern WiModem232.

 The 37-pin external bus has so far been more nebulous.
-This should be quite similar to the 37-pin external bus of the IBM PC 5150, but so far no luck getting an external disk drive attached to this system.
+It is not the same as the similar looking 37-pin external bus of the IBM PC 5150.

 The battery is some LEAD battery.

 - From the manual, the BASIC DRAW command uses a Microsoft “language” called GMI/GML.
 It is somewhat similar to typical “logo” or “turtle” like syntax popular in early 1980s.

 I’ve started a discussion here to try to determine a modern solution to use as a disk drive for the PC-5000.
 But as a summary:

 - The PC-5000 uses the 5.25″ dual disk drive system model CE-510F